EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 - Even now, there are many rebellions going on for so many decades.
 The freedom fighters are dubbed terrorists and tortured in small-time police stations and army garrisons.
 Women folks suffer most.
 No media dare report all this.

 - Currently around 90% of the Indian population live worse than slaves.
 However, you would not get to converse with them.
 They are maintained in the lower part of the languages.
 Naturally no one wants them to learn English.
-Once the learn English, they would start having claims and rights.
+Once they learn English, they would start having claims and rights.
+Like the blacks in the USA.

 - Now, about your word ‘equality’.
 The word as understood in English has no corresponding word in feudal languages.
 This is one of the most dangers that England faces now.
 It does not understand the others who speak other languages.